JetBrains/intellij-sdk-docs/topics/basics/getting_started/plugin_compatibility.md

 ### Modules Available in All Products

-A core set of modules is available in all products based on the IntelliJ Platform.
+A core set of modules is available in all standalone IDE products based on the IntelliJ Platform.
 These modules provide a set of shared functionalities.
 The following table lists modules that are currently available in all products.